 Criteria Expected information for inclusion with accreditation application/monitoring response 2.1 The education provider is currently registered with the Tertiary Education Quality Standards Agency (TEQSA).
-Copy of written notice of decision from TEQSA on registration including whether TEQSA has granted self- accrediting authority.
-2.2 The podiatric therapeutics program has been approved by the education provider's relevant board or committee.
-Copy of the approval decision made by the education provider's relevant board or committee, such as a record of resolution in meeting minutes Disclosure of any issues concerning the podiatric therapeutics program that the board or committee has identified, and Subsequent dialogue with the board or committee about addressing any issues.
-2.3 TEQSA or the relevant education provider board or committee has approved the academic level of the program at the equivalent of an Australian Bachelor degree at AQF Level 7 or a higher level.
-TEQSA or the education provider's relevant board or committee approval of the academic level of the unit/subject.
-2.4 The education provider has robust academic governance for each program that includes systematic monitoring, review and improvement, and committee/s or similar group/s with the responsibility, authority and capacity to design, implement and improve the unit/subject to meet the needs of the podiatry profession and the health workforce.
+Copy of written notice of decision from TEQSA on registration.
+2.2 The podiatry scheduled medicines program has been approved by the education provider's relevant board or committee.
+Copy of the approval decision made by the education provider's relevant board or committee, such as a record of resolution in meeting minutes Disclosure of any issues concerning the podiatry scheduled medicines education that the board or committee has identified, and Subsequent dialogue with the board or committee about addressing the issues.
+2.3 The relevant education provider board or committee has approved the Australian Qualifications Framework (AQF) level of the program at the equivalent of AQF Level 7 or higher.
+Education provider's relevant board or committee approval of the AQF level.
+2.4 The education provider has robust academic governance for each unit/subject that includes systematic monitoring, review and improvement, and committee/s or similar group/s with the responsibility, authority and capacity to design, implement and improve the unit/subject to meet the needs of the podiatry profession and the health workforce.
 Overview of formal academic governance arrangements, including an organisational chart of governance for each unit/subject.
 Examples of implementation of formal mechanisms relating to academic governance for each unit/subject.
 Explanation of how monitoring and review contributes to improvement in the design, implementation and quality of each unit/subject.
 Examples of implementation of formal mechanisms used to monitor and review the design, implementation and quality of each unit/subject.
-Schedule for monitoring, review and evaluation of the design, implementation and quality of each unit/subject with examples of compliance from the last three years.
+Schedule for monitoring, review and evaluation of the design, implementation and quality of each unit/subject, with examples of compliance from the past three years.
 Current list of members of the committees or groups responsible for unit/subject design, implementation and quality; and minutes from the three previous meetings of these groups, highlighting points of relevance to this standard.
 Record of the most recent internal review of each unit/subject.
 2.5 Formal mechanisms exist to evaluate and improve the design, implementation and quality of each unit/subject, including through student feedback, internal and external academic and professional peer review, and other evaluations.
-Examples of implementation of formal mechanisms to evaluate and improve the design, implementation and quality of each unit/subject.
+Examples of implementation of formal mechanisms used to evaluate and improve the design, implementation and quality of each unit/subject.
 Details of outcomes and actions from internal or external reviews of each unit/subject in the past five years.